High self esteem is overrated!

 Now in this lies the big battle: Pro-self-esteem teachers teach that you are always worthy and valuable and so you should see yourself that way.

 But are we truly always valuable?
-Shouldn’t we be able to honestly accept that we are invaluable and go ahead to build value rather than have a self-esteem that is built on a false sense of value that isn’t there?
+Shouldn’t we be able to honestly accept that we are not valuable and go ahead to build value rather than have a self-esteem that is built on a false sense of value that isn’t there?

 Usually, the result of carrying this false sense of value is that when we recognize later on in life that we aren’t truly valuable, it becomes more difficult to build our self-esteem because we no longer trust our judgement or sense of value— one that has always been built on lies.